actions/setup-python/README.md

     strategy:
       matrix:
         python-version:
-        - pypy-3.6 # the latest available version of PyPy
+        - pypy-3.6 # the latest available version of PyPy that supports Python 3.6
-        - pypy-3.7 # the latest available version of PyPy
+        - pypy-3.7 # the latest available version of PyPy that supports Python 3.7
         - pypy-3.7-v7.3.3 # Python 3.7 and PyPy 7.3.3
     steps:
     - uses: actions/checkout@v2